 Christmas Cactus is a succulent plant that flowers from November to January.
 This blooming season makes people call it Christmas cactus.
 It blooms beautiful red, white, and pink color flowers that look very appealing.

 This succulent is the best grown indoor as it needs partial shade and grows up to 12 inches tall and wide.
-The caring of the plant is easy.
-Many people make a mistake of overwatering the plant.
-This increases the risk of succulent roots to rot.
+Caring for the plant is easy.
+Many people make the mistake of overwatering the plant.
+This increases the risk of succulent roots rotting.

 You have to let the water dry first before you do the next round of watering.
 It needs well-drained soil as the succulent does not like too much water.
 To make it bloom, provide it with 12 hours of light and 12 lights of darkness.
-This encourages the flowering in succulent and develops bud.
+This encourages flowering in succulents and develops buds.

 The succulent flower is very fragile and breaks very easily.
 If you have too many buds, then any sudden change in temperature may cause the bulb to drop off.

-To get the large flower blooms, make sure you keep it where the temperature remains steady and give it equal exposure of light and darkness.
+To get the large flower blooms, make sure you keep it where the temperature remains steady and give it equal exposure to light and darkness.